shivampip/HiGoogle/README.md

 # Documentation

 Adding Google SignIn button in your app involves two tasks
-1. Register your app on Google Cloude Plateform
+1. Register your app on Google Cloud Plateform
 2. Programming in Android Studio or else